 One of the things the show has received a lot of flak for, is the excessive amounts of loli fan-service all around; most of the cast consists of young girls, who are consistently put into revealing swimsuits or underwear.
 Now, I don't necessarily have any problem with fan-service in a series, as long as it serves some kind of purpose or is not intrusive on the narrative at any point.

-It feels like Eromanga-sensei's fan-service scenes were made for the sole purpose of padding the episodes out and the whiplash from seeing a bunch of kids half naked, to a heartfelt speech about love is so fucking jarring that it makes each one of these scenes an absolute chore to watch since you know that nothing is happening and is just killing time.
-Not only that, but the situations the show sets up for its fan service feels just as equally as contrived and weak, and it's not like the fan-service by itself is even that alluring either as the animation and art style is bland as fuck.
+It feels like Eromanga-sensei's fan-service scenes were made for the sole purpose of padding the episodes out and the whiplash from seeing a bunch of kids half naked, to a heartfelt speech about love is so jarring that it makes each one of these scenes an absolute chore to watch since you know that nothing is happening and is just killing time.
+Not only that, but the situations the show sets up for its fan service feels just as equally as contrived and weak, and it's not like the fan-service by itself is even that alluring either as the animation and art style is rather generic and uninspired.
 While not a good show by any stretch, the currently airing Sin: Nanatsu no Taizai, is a much better example of a fan-service vehicle since it is full frontal with its trashiness and doesn't try to hide underneath the pretence of being anymore than that like Eromanga-sensei does with its terrible attempt of sounding more emotional and deep.
-The show has a plethora of more emotional moments and speeches between each of its characters, all of which are generic as fuck, but the main problem is that they feel like a cheap attempt at making these characters have more depth than they actually have.
-Nowhere is this more evident than in penultimate episode of the show, where we learn that Masamune and Sagiri were contacting each other over the internet even before they met and formally became brother and sister.
+The show has a plethora of more emotional moments and speeches between each of its characters, all of which are generic, but the main problem is that they feel like a cheap attempt at making these characters have more depth than they actually have.
+Nowhere is this more evident than in penultimate episode of the show, where we learn that Masamune and Sagiri were contacting each other over the internet even before they met and formally became siblings.
 This twist feels needlessly convenient and lazy.
 That's the best word I can use to summarise this show: it's lazy.

-Speaking of the characters, every single one is terrible, boring and are essentially archetypes of already existing characters that have been done to much better effect in the past.
-Masamune is your generic as fuck main lead, who has a kind soul, is a hard, earnest worker, has a soft voice and gets embarrassed and flustered whenever a girl is revealing any clothing within his proximity.
-Oh, and every girl falls in love with him, just because the plot demands them to do so.
-He is so boring and forgettable that I am falling asleep just writing about him.
-Sagiri is a character, I swear, is only as popular as she is just because she is cute, is a little sister, and wants to draw girls in their underwear, and demands her brother to gain samples in order for her to achieve this.
-She certainly has nothing about her as a person, nor does she actually develop in the show, to her to be considered a good character by any stretch of the imagination, so these elements are the only ones I can think of to justify her popularity, especially considering the amount of porn that has circulated around of her on Twitter and many Discord channels I have come across.
-As I have already mentioned, I hated this character, with a burning passion!
+Speaking of the characters, every single one are essentially archetypes of already existing characters that have been done to much better effect in the past.
+As such, I often inadvetently find myself comparing them to similar characters, even when I dislike doing so as I wish to treat each piece of media as its own thing.
+Masamune is your generic main lead, who has a kind soul, is a hard, earnest worker, has a soft voice, while getting embarrassed and flustered whenever a girl is revealing any clothing within his proximity.
+Oh, and every girl falls in love with him, just because the plot demands them to do so!
+Sagiri, likewise, has very little to offer in terms of character or personality.
+As I have already mentioned, I disliked this character, with a burning passion!
 She is so selfish, and acts so much like a brat, screaming "ONII-CHAN IS A BAKA!" at the top of her lungs that I feel like reaching through the monitor of my laptop and slapping her in her face.
 While, yes, she does warm up to her big brother to a certain extent (a little too much if you know what I mean) her character is just incredibly stale and unoriginal.
-She has no merits at all, and as I have already discussed, any possible potential for her development in regards to her shut-in problem is thrown completely out the window because the show is too lazy to even have one decent theme.
+She has no merits at all, and as I have already discussed, any possible potential for her development in regards to her shut-in problem is thrown completely out the window because the show is too lazy to even have one decent idea.
 We do learn the back-stories to both Sagiri and Masamune, something I can appreciate, it feels so tacked on and forced that it leaves no impact, and, instead, feels like, again, a lazy and cheap way for the audience to care about these two without building up their characters at all.
 A sad and tragic back-story is a good way to make a character feel tragic and helps the audience empathise with them, but the character also has to develop too and, at the same time, be well written, which this show fails at.

 Now, one thing people may say in defence of the show is that you're supposed to just enjoy it and not take anything seriously since the show doesn't really take itself seriously at all.
 With its outlook on the workers of the light novel industry, it presents its characters as all being rather incompetent and it seems to acknowledge, to some degree, that these writers are indeed bad, but tries to excuse and justify this by claiming that the stories are interesting to read.
 This philosophy presented in the show may also arise in arguments in favour of the show, which, I guess is fine, but I didn't find anything about this show interesting at all, and certainly not entertaining.
 The comedy is extremely weak, the characters are boring archetypes that go nowhere and the entire show sexualises young girls to ridiculous degrees.
 Yes, the show is somewhat self aware of how trashy it is, but just because it is so, doesn't make the anime any good.
 In fact, it only makes it worse since it does nothing else to subvert or go against these troupes presented in the show, and instead decides to go down the lazy route, and just appeal to the lowest common denominator.
 Now, I want to make it clear now, that I do not begrudge anyone for actually enjoying this show, as the tone in this review may suggest otherwise.
 I honestly am glad if you managed to find enjoyment in a show that I found so repulsive, and more power to you because of that.
 But, for me, this show was abysmal in every possible way, and I'll be seeing you all in prison when the FBI eventually tracks us all down...